Postcards from the Edge (film): Plot

+On set on her second day, yet another producer speaks to Suzanne to critique her acting.
+Later, she overhears the director Simon apologizing to wardrobe, for her being out of shape.
+He had also made comments to Suzanne about her performance on her first day.
+Again, a different producer gives her unwanted feedback, so she requests Simon be her sole communicator on set.

+Jack runs into Suzanne on set as she is leaving, convincing her to kiss him.
+Later, he picks her up at home, taking her for a drive and confesses his love for her.
+However, Suzanne's euphoria is short-lived when she discovers that Jack is also sleeping with another actress from the film.

+Meanwhile, Doris reveals that Suzanne's sleazy business manager, Marty Wiener, has absconded with all her money.
+Afterwards, Suzanne acknowledges she sees her mother as an alcoholic, admitting her own addictions started back then when her father left.
+She then points out that Doris gave her sleeping pills from age nine.

+On her way to the studio to do looping in the post-production of the Lowell Kolchek film, Suzanne takes some pills from Doris' medicine cabinet, but stops on the way to throw them up.
+Amid these struggles, Suzanne learns that the paternalistic director Lowell Kolchek has more work for her as long as she stays sober.

 However, Suzanne's troubles escalate when she discovers that her mother has crashed her car while drunk.
 Suzanne rushes to her bedside and they have a heart-to-heart conversation while Suzanne fixes her makeup and conceals her nearly bald head with a scarf.
 Doris musters her courage and faces the waiting media.
-Meanwhile, Suzanne runs into Dr. Frankenthal, who had helped her after her last overdose, and he invites her to see a film.
-Suzanne declines, saying she is not ready to date yet, but Dr. Frankenthal tells her he is willing to wait.
+Meanwhile, Suzanne runs into Dr. Frankenthal again, who invites her to see a film.
+Suzanne declines, saying she is not ready to date yet, but he tells her he is willing to wait.

 Suzanne performs a country song during shooting of Lowell Kolchek's latest film.

 Cast

 Fisher said in the DVD commentary that Jerry Orbach filmed a scene as Suzanne's father, which was later cut.